AnupaAlwis/Debris-Clearance-Robot-Simulation/README.md

-# 🤖 Debris Clearance Robotic Arm Simulation
+# 🤖 Debris Clearance Robotic Ground Vehicle Simulation

 ## 🌟 Overview
 This project presents the development of an **unmanned ground vehicle** equipped with a robotic arm for post-disaster debris clearance.
 The system is designed to operate in hazardous environments where human intervention is either risky or impractical.
 Powered by **solar energy** ☀️, this robot can autonomously clear debris in disaster-stricken areas, assisting in search and rescue operations.